ChloeL-E/msp3-trailfinders/TESTING.md

     * Came upon an issue with session user not being accessed correctly.
 Had been trying to fix the bug above and had deleted the variable that defines the session.user from the login function.
 Took some time to realise that the variable needed to be readded to redefine.
 [Test Driven](https://testdriven.io/blog/flask-sessions/#:~:text=A%20session%20is%20used%20to,the%20session%20will%20eventually%20expire.) was helpful to increase my understanding around session user and accessing session data.

+    * When testing the responsiveness of the site, I found that the form pages e.g. add_hike, edit_hike, login, register, were'nt responsive on samll screen sizes.
+A quick search found a blog by Lindsay on [Medium](https://medium.com/@urchykli/nested-grids-using-bootstrap-8673b6bd7ec3)which indicated i'd forgotted to correctly nest the forms within bootstraps nested grid system.
+I also found [mdbootstrap](https://mdbootstrap.com/how-to/bootstrap/change-input-width#:~:text=Example%3A%20To%20change%20the%20width,form-outline%20element.) as it showed me how to easily ammedn width size of input elements in relation to parent element.

 - - -
 -   ### Accessibility